YennNing/Awesome-Code-as-Agent-Harness-Papers/README.md

 🔹 **Scaling the Harness.** How code becomes a shared workspace for multi-agent systems — coordinating roles, exchanging artifacts, reviewing each other’s outputs, and verifying collective progress through repositories, execution states, and structured workflows.

-Across these layers, we synthesize methodological progress and practical applications in coding assistants, GUI/OS automation, embodied agents, scientific discovery, recommender systems, DevOps, and enterprise workflows.
+Across these layers, we synthesize methodological progress and practical applications in coding assistants, GUI/OS automation, embodied agents, scientific discovery, DevOps, and enterprise workflows.

 ## 🤝 Contributing